Croton

 About Croton

-Crotons are the most colorful foliage plants you can find, with leaves in brilliant combinations of red, orange, yellow, pink, and green.
-Native to tropical regions, they thrive in warmth and humidity.
+Native to Southeast Asia, crotons are the most colorful foliage plants you can find, with leaves in brilliant combinations of red, orange, yellow, pink, and green.
+They thrive in warmth and humidity.
 Their reputation for being finicky comes from their sensitivity to change—once settled, they're more manageable.

 Bright light is essential for vibrant colors.
 Several hours of direct sun actually helps intensify coloration.
 Insufficient light causes new leaves to be mostly green and less striking.